cyllas/zPlanner/README.md

 ### AI First Design

-ZPlanner was designed with modern AI-assisted development in mind:
+zPlanner was designed with modern AI-assisted development in mind:

 - **Context Preservation**: Maintains a structured history that serves as memory for AI assistants
 - **Hierarchical Structure**: Organization that facilitates project understanding by AI systems